nihard21/Ventilator-xgboost-Model/README.md

-# Ventilator xgboost Model
+# Ventilator XGBoost Model

 This project is based off the problem statement of a 2021 Kaggle competition run by Google Brain, the original prompt can be found here: <https://www.kaggle.com/competitions/ventilator-pressure-prediction/overview>

 ## Background

 Predicting ventilator pressure from sensor data is an important step toward improving how mechanical ventilators are controlled.
 Ventilators help patients breathe by pumping oxygen into their lungs through a tube in the windpipe, but managing them requires constant attention from clinicians.
 Developing models that can predict and adjust pressure automatically could reduce difficulty and make treatments more accessible.
-The datasets used in this challenge come from an accurate simulation, where a modified open-source ventilator was connected to an artificial bellows test lung.
+The datasets used in this challenge come from a simulation where a modified open-source ventilator was connected to an artificial bellows test lung, and was used to simulate over 125,000 unique breaths.
+Participants were expected to use the data recorded from the sensors to create a model which accurately predicts ventilator pressure.
 My personal project uses only the training dataset from the Kaggle challenge, ignoring the testing data due to the absence of pressure values.

 ## Variables